PROVIDENCE COLLEGE, VERMONT SKATE TO 2-2 TIE

-Sophomore forward Haley Frade scored the game-tying goal for the Friars
+Sophomore forward Haley Frade scores game-tying goal for Friars

 BURLINGTON, Vt. - Brittany Zuback and Danielle Rancourt scored for the Vermont women's hockey team as they tied the first place Providence Friars 2-2 in Hockey East action Sunday afternoon at Gutterson Fieldhouse.

 Nicole Anderson opened the scoring for the Friars on the power play 4:50 into the first period.
 Lexi Slattery deflected a point shot in front that was saved by Vermont goaltender Roxanne Douville, but the Anderson corralled the rebound in the crease to score her team leading ninth goal of the season.